-Note 5 - Distances are calculated on the basis of a straight-line measurement between the applicant's home address and the back gate leading onto Shirley Road.
+Note 1 Distances are calculated on the basis of a straight-line measurement between the applicant's home address and the front gate of the school.
 The local authority uses a computerised system, which measures all distances in metres.
 Ordnance Survey supply the co-ordinates that are used to plot an applicant's home address within this system.
-In a very small number of cases it may not be able to decide between the applicants of those pupils who are qualifiers for a place, when applying the published admission criteria.
+In a very small number of cases it may not be able to decide between the applications of those pupils who are qualifiers for a place, when applying the published admission criteria.
 For example, this may occur when children in the same year group live at the same address, or where there are twins, or if the distance between the home and school is exactly the same, for example, blocks of flats.
-If there is no other way of separating the application according to the admissions criteria and to admit both or all of the children would cause the legal limit to be exceeded, the local authority will use a computerised system to randomly select the child to be offered the final place.
+If there is no other way of separating the application according to the admissions criteria and to admit both or all of the children would cause the legal limit to be exceeded, the local authority, on behalf of the Governing Body, will use a computerised system to randomly select the child to be offered the final place.
+Where appropriate, the Governing Body will give careful consideration to offering places above the Admission Number to applications from individuals with parental responsibility for children whose twin or sibling from a multiple birth is admitted even when there are no other vacant places.
 The home address of a pupil is considered to be the permanent residence of a child.
 The address must be the child's only or main residence for the majority of the school week.
 Documentary evidence may be required.
 Where care is split equally between mother and father, parents must name which address is to be used for the purpose of allocating a school place and proof may be requested.
+How do we recruit?